jundalisay/spblist/content/en/research/galen/natural/book-3/chapter-15.md

 This could never occur if there were not anastomoses between them.

-Similarly, also, in the heart itself, the thinnest portion of the blood is drawn from the right ventricle into the left, owing to there being perforations in the septum between them: these can be seen for a great part [of their length]; they are like a kind of fossae [pits] with wide mouths, and they get constantly narrower; it is not possible, however, actually to observe their extreme terminations, owing both to the smallness of these and to the fact that when the animal is dead all the parts are chilled and shrunken.396
+Similarly, in the heart itself, the thinnest portion of the blood is drawn from the right ventricle into the left, owing to the perforations in the septum between them.
+- These can be seen for a great part [of their length].
+- They are like a kind of fossae [pits] with wide mouths.
+- They get constantly narrower.

+But it is not possible to observe their extreme terminations due to:
+- the smallness of these and
+- the fact that when the animal is dead all the parts are chilled and shrunken.396

 <!-- Here, too, however, our argument,397 starting from  -->